6 Clever Add To Cart Button Examples That Entice Shoppers Into Taking Action (with Templates)

-You can have hundreds of visitors arriving on your website.
-But if they’re not buying products, it’s not going to generate any profit for your business.
+You may have hundreds or even thousands of visitors to your website daily.
+But if no one is buying your products, you’re not going to have a successful business.

 What is an add to cart button?